NithinSangsi/Redux_Learning/README.md

 This repository contains two projects:

 - `demo`: A lightweight Vite + React starter demonstrating minimal app structure, styling, and asset usage.
-- `Redux_small_applicatio`: A small React + Vite app that uses Redux (Redux Toolkit) to manage application state (a basic counter app with global state and slices).
+- `Redux_small_application`: A small React + Vite app that uses Redux (Redux Toolkit) to manage application state (a basic counter app with global state and slices).

 Both projects are intended for learning and experimentation.